-Gus and Lyndall Wortham Park at Texas Medical Center
+Gus and Lyndall Wortham Park

 Here is a little history going back to those days.
-The notable Shamrock Hotel used to be in this same location.
-At the time it was built in the 1940s it had the distinction of being the largest hotel in the United States.
+The notable Shamrock Hotel built in the 1940s used to be in this same location.
+It had the distinction of being the largest hotel in the United States.

-The hotel as well as Glen McCarthy was memorialized in the novel called Giant which was also later made into a movie.
+The hotel, as well as Glen McCarthy, was memorialized in the novel called Giant which was also later made into a movie.